ICPR 2026 Competition on Low-Resolution License Plate Recognition

 Competition Platform

-The competition will be hosted on Codabench (subject to confirmation).
+The competition is hosted on Codabench.

 For details on the required submission file, please see Submission Format.